 Customer lifetime value is one of the most crucial KPIs within any lifecycle marketing strategy, as this approach largely focuses on retention.
 After all, retaining a previous customer is much more cost-effective than trying to acquire a new one.
 Depending on your industry, research shows that acquiring new customers can cost five to seven times more than retaining existing customers.
 As you look at vital KPIs, like LTV, you will better understand your customers and what changes you need to make.

-Other KPIs to consider, depending on your industry and overall strategy, include:
+Other KPIs to consider, depending on your industry and overall marketing strategies, include:

 Discover more: 2023's top marketing KPIs explained